 This painting was saved from near total loss by our conservators.
 After flattening the canvas, tears were mended and losses compensated with gypsum plaster, followed by skillful in-painting to unify the image.
 A UV stable varnish was applied to complete the treatment.

 This portrait was refreshed through cleaning, stabilization of fragile paint and in-painting.
 A UV stable varnish with an appropriate sheen was applied at the end of the treatment to re-saturate the colours and provide protection.

 Sisters in a Meadow, Oil on Canvas

-This image demonstrates what a painting may look like mid-way though a cleaning.
-This painting decorated the wall of a longstanding Toronto pub for years.
-To protect the painting from the bustling bar environment a heavy coat of shellac was applied.
+This image demonstrates how a painting looks like in our studio mid-way through the cleaning process.
+This artwork decorated the wall of a longstanding Toronto pub for years.
+To protect it from the bustling environment, a heavy coat of shellac was applied.
 After turning yellow over the years, it was time for Toronto Art Restoration Inc. to uncover its true and brilliant beauty.